Skip to main content

 ASE Peer Leaders are students who have previously been on an ASE program and want to take the lead on coordinating a program the following year for another group of students.
 Peer Leaders work in pairs to coordinate logistics of the program and run pre-travel meetings.
 They are also responsible for many of the details upon arriving at the group’s destination, as well as facilitating nightly reflections.

-Recruitment for ASE leadership positions is in the beginning of the Fall semester, with applications available in the Office of Community-Engaged Leadership Outreach Center.
+Recruitment for ASE leadership positions takes place in the spring semester, with applications available online at ase.appstate.edu.
 Potential leaders must submit an application, interview with the ASE Leadership Team, and commit to attendance at all leadership development and program planning meetings throughout the Fall and Spring semesters.
 Preference is given to applicants who have been on ASE programs before and are juniors and seniors.
 International Peer Leaders must have been on an international program before or have been a Peer Leader before.

 Blood Drive